Hermann Dietz

-Hermann Ernest Georg Dietz, generally called Hermann Dietz, (1861-1944) was a German physician, a member of the Bromberg city council, a senator of the Republic of Poland and a prominent social activist in the first half of the 20th century in Bromberg/Bydgoszcz.
+Hermann Ernest Georg Dietz, generally called Hermann Dietz, (1861–1944) was a German physician, a member of the Bromberg city council, a senator of the Republic of Poland and a prominent social activist in the first half of the 20th century in Bromberg/Bydgoszcz.

 Biography

-Prussian Period
+Prussian period

 The Dietz ancestors were German colonists who established in the city after the First Partition of Poland in 1772.
-The family branch in Bydgoszcz relates also to Heinrich Dietz (1840-1901), a Prussian rentier, member of the Bromberg city council, member of the Prussian parliament and a prominent philanthropist.
+The family branch in Bydgoszcz relates also to Heinrich Dietz (1840–1901), a Prussian rentier, member of the Bromberg city council, member of the Prussian parliament and a prominent philanthropist.

-Hermann was born on November 13, 1861 in Poznań.
+Hermann was born on November 13, 1861, in Poznań.
 He was the son of Hermann Theodor Dietz, a restaurateur in Bromberg at 12 Schloss Straße (today's Grodzka Street).
 After graduating from medical studies in the 1890s, he opened a private medical practice at 17 Linden straße (today's Lipowa street) and at the same time started working in a railway outpatient clinic.
 Within ten years, Dietz made himself known as one of the best medicine specialists in town.

 Hermann married Sophie Welle, the widow of a wealthy mill owner.
-Thanks to her money, he could achieved financial independence and was quickly considered one of the richest citizens of Bromberg.
+Thanks to her money, he could achieve financial independence and was quickly considered one of the richest citizens of Bromberg.
 As such, in 1904, he was able to buy an automobile for his private use, a real novelty in the city at the time.
 While he gave up his tiring activity at the clinic for railwaymen, he moved his private practice downtown at 88-90 Gdańska Street and set up as well a small sanatorium in the suburban village of Rynkowo (now a district of Bydgoszcz).

-At the time of the German Empire (1871-1918), Dietz was very active in politics.
+At the time of the German Empire (1871–1918), Dietz was very active in politics.
 He was a city councilor and vice-chairman of the City Council.
 After World War I, he became involved in activities to keep Bydgoszcz within German territory: he was then one of the most energetic activists in the city.
 However, Hermann had never shown any anti-Polish behaviour and never attacked verbally (let alone physically) the Polish minority of Bromberg/Bydgoszcz.